“Can I use Power Automate to produce a daily report of the Planner tasks? I’d like to see the new tasks, open tasks and the tasks closed today.”

 You can recognise the completed Planner tasks by their ‘percentComplete’ value.
 If the task is completed, the value will be 100 (percent).

 Since you’re using multiple filters, use the advanced mode available in the ‘Filter array’.
 The result can be again converted into html table.
+You can even include a link to the Planner tasks.

 Filter all open Planner tasks